-There was a meeting place with tables and chairs for eating where we had dinner consisting salad and pasta rounded off with cardamom tea.
+There was a meeting place with tables and chairs for eating where we had dinner consisting of salad and pasta rounded off with cardamom tea.
 In an effort not to get sick from the water, we took our own plates and cutlery, beware though, light plastic plates take flight in the blustery wind, everything needs to be weighted down.

-Next morning was an early start to catch the chimneys at sunrise, dressed and into the 4×4’s.
+The next morning was an early start to catch the chimneys at sunrise, dressed and into the 4x4s.
 The different perspective with sunrise allowed us to see the chimneys in another dimension, we followed the lines of the hot springs and looked in awe at this magnificent desolate land.
 I thought to myself how lucky I was to have had the chance to see this, not many ventured here.

-We headed across the vast salt flats to see the flamingos in the saline waters of Lake Abbe, it was quite a walk since the lake surface area has shrunk dramatically due to diversion of water from the Awash River for irrigation.
+We headed across the vast salt flats to see the flamingos in the saline waters of Lake Abbe, it was quite a walk since the lake surface area has shrunk dramatically due to the diversion of water from the Awash River for irrigation.
 You can only go so far before the quicksand starts, I’d love to have got a closer photo of these lovely birds but didn’t want to risk disappearing… bigger lens next time!

-Walking back the 4×4, there were a long line of donkeys heading towards us and Afari tribesmen tending to their goats, the nearest village is 200km but there’s a settlement of the Afari tribe by Lake Abbe.
-We were greeted by Afari children who’d set up a stall next to the 4×4’s for our return selling souvenirs such as animal bones, necklaces and rocks.
+Walking back the 4×4, there was a long line of donkeys heading towards us and Afari tribesmen tending to their goats, the nearest village is 200km but there’s a settlement of the Afari tribe by Lake Abbe.
+We were greeted by Afari children who’d set up a stall next to the 4x4s for our return selling souvenirs such as animal bones, necklaces and rocks.
 We bought from them to give back and gave them some nourishing fruits.

 Back to camp for a simple breakfast of fried flatbread and Nutella before getting on our way to the monumental Canyon d’Adail, known to the Afar people as Dimbia.
 It is an intersection of rifts and land faulting, south of Ghoubbet el Kharäb.
 Quite an impressive sight!